-CO 1: Apply the probability concepts in their respective engineering data.
+CO 1: Learn the probability concepts and their importance in engineering.

-- CO 2: Apply discrete and continuous probability distributions to solve various engineering problems. - CO 3: Analyze the multivariate problems in engineering. - CO 4: Apply the method of least squares to estimate the parameters of a regression model. - CO 5: Determine the confidence interval for a population parameter for single sample and two sample cases.
+CO 2: Apply discrete and continuous probability distributions to solve various engineering problems.

+CO 3: Get an idea about joint density functions, distribution functions to the random variables and analyze the multivariate problems in engineering.

+CO 4: Apply the method of least squares to estimate the parameters of a regression model.

+CO 5: Perform Test of Hypothesis as well as calculate confidence interval for a population parameter for single sample and two sample cases.